Statement of Privacy Practices

 GW collects information such as your name and photograph for issuing your GW ID card and facilities access control.

-GW also collects images from GW’s security (CCTV) cameras.
+GW also collects images from GW’s security closed circuit television (CCTV).
 The use of television monitoring and recording activities is restricted to common areas or highly sensitive areas where increased security is needed in GW-owned, controlled or leased property where there is no reasonable expectation of privacy.

 GW collects information through the CCTV system for various reasons:

 - to control access to university buildings, to ensure the security of university facilities, the safety of GW students, faculty, staff and visitors, as well as the security of property and information located or stored on the premises;

 - to prevent, deter, and if necessary, investigate unauthorized physical access, including unauthorized access to student rooms, IT infrastructure, or operational information;

 - to prevent, detect and investigate theft of equipment or assets owned by the University, or students.

 - CCTV may also be used as an investigatory technique under certain circumstances in the private office of a faculty/staff member, with concurrence from the Office of General Counsel (OGC).

 In exceptional situations, information collected via CCTV may be used for internal investigations or shared with local authorities, as part of criminal investigations.